-A feeling of inspiration can be good or bad—it depends entirely on whether we’re looking for a good feeling, or, we simply meet up with a good feeling by doing our best in the everyday.
+A feeling of inspiration can be good or bad—it depends entirely on whether we’re looking for it, or, if we simply meet up with it by doing our best in the everyday.

 “When a man is getting worse, he understands his own badness less and less.
 A moderately bad man knows he is not very good: a thoroughly bad man thinks he is all right.”
 C.S.
 Lewis